CBD: The Endocannabinoid System and Other Mechanisms

 Have you ever wondered how cannabis exhibits so many different effects on our bodies?

 Why does this one plant affect us in so many different ways?
-Well, it interacts with us primarily through the endocannabinoid system; a network of enzymes, receptor sites, and endocannabinoids that all of us have in our body.
+Well, it interacts with us through the endocannabinoid system; a network of enzymes, receptor sites, and endocannabinoids that all of us have in our body.
 It plays a role in things like:

 pleasure & reward